 Spanish FPU

 PhD grant funded by the Spanish Ministry of Sciences, Innovation and Universities.
 The PhD candidate applies jointly with a prospective supervisor.
+These grants have some teaching involved, and a certain level of Spanish might be required (depends on the university).

 Link to last call.